Wills and trusts

 What can I do if there is a dispute over the executor of a will?
 Can I challenge it?

-A solicitor can help you try and resolve a dispute informally, keeping it out of court.
-If disputes cannot be informally resolved then executors may apply to the court for directions.
+A lawyer can help you try and informally, keeping it out of court.
+If disputes can't be informally resolved then executors may apply to the court for directions.
 The court has the power to revoke or issue a grant in favour of one executor over the other.

 If the beneficiaries are not satisfied with the executors dealing with the estate the court can, in extreme cases, cause the executor to be replaced.
 If there are two or more, the court may decide to terminate one or more but not all of the executors.